 LATE PROPOSALS

-Late proposals will not be accepted
+Late proposals will not be accepted.

-The actual time and date of receipt of a Proposal at he Foundation shall be deemed to be the acceptance time and date of a Proposal NOT the time and date that it was sent by the Proponent.
+The actual time and date of receipt of a Proposal at the Foundation shall be deemed to be the acceptance time and date of a Proposal NOT the time and date that it was sent by the Proponent.

 ADDITIONAL INFORMATION